aspose-tex/Aspose.TeX-API-References/english/python-net/aspose.tex.plugins/svgmathrendererpluginoptions/_index.md

 ## SvgMathRendererPluginOptions class

-The MathRenderer plugin's options to render a math formula in SVG.
+The Math Renderer plugin's options to render a math formula in SVG.